Stable homology of Higman--Thompson groups via scanning methods: Introduction

 The Thompson groups were introduced by Thompson in the 1960s in the context of word problems, and as potential candidates to disprove the von Neumann conjecture \cite{thompson}.
 There are three original Thompson groups, $F$, $T$, and $V$, and they arise as subgroups of piecewise linear bijections of an interval where all points of non-differentiability are dyadic.
 It is useful to think of them as groups of paired diagrams of forests as in \cite{skipperwu}.
 For instance, a piecewise linear map between two intervals is given by two ways of cutting an interval into a certain number of pieces and then a permutation which matches the pieces together.
 This can be represented by tree diagrams (see figure \ref{illustrationgroup} and the formal definition in section \ref{trees}).
 Higman later introduced generalizations of these families of groups \cite{higman}, now called the Higman--Thompson groups.
 Our particular objects of study, the groups $V_{n,r}$, are subgroups of piecewise linear bijections of a disjoint union of $r$ intervals, where the cut points are $n$-adic numbers.

 \paragraph{\textbf{Homological stability.}} A natural phenomenon to investigate is whether the homology of these groups stabilizes when the number $r$ of intervals is big enough.
 Szymik and Wahl prove homological stability for the family of groups $V_{n,r}$ when $r$ goes to infinity and also compute their stable homology \cite{szymikwahl}.
 In this particular example, the homology stabilizes instantly.
 This result was reproved as an application of a wide framework for scissors congruence groups by Kupers, Lemann, Malkiewich, Miller and Sroka \cite{KLMMS}.
+It also appears in work of Tanner \cite{tanner} building on Li's work on stable homology of topological full groups \cite{li}.
 In this paper, we give an different proof of theorem \ref{mainthm} which expresses the stable homology of the Higman--Thompson groups, i.e. the homology of the colimit $V_{n,\infty}$, as the homology of a certain infinite loop space.

 \begin{teo}[\cite{szymikwahl}] For all $n\geq 2$, there is a homology equivalence :

 \end{teo} Here $\Omega^\infty_0 \mathbb{M}_{n-1}$ is the basepoint component of the infinite loop space underlying the mod $(n-1)$ Moore spectrum, defined as the cofiber of the map $\mathbb{S}\xrightarrow{\times(n-1)}\mathbb{S}$.